Documentation API Cheatsheet

 Event System

-In addition to hooks (which intercept and modify behavior of methors), Hooked API provides an event system for lifecycle notifications to the API itself.
+In addition to hooks (which intercept and modify behavior of methods), Hooked API provides an event system for lifecycle notifications to the API itself.
 Events are simpler than hooks - they notify about system changes but cannot modify behavior or stop execution.

 Events vs Hooks